JohnFLand/Rule-Logging-and-State-Checker/README.md

 # Rule Logging and State Checker

 A Hubitat app that scans Rule Machine (RM) and Button Controller (BC) rules and reports their logging status, Disabled and Paused state, and Private Boolean value.
 It also scans supported Hubitat built-in apps (Notifications, Basic Rules, Simple Automation Rules, Basic Button Controller, Room Lighting, and Motion Lighting) and reports their Logging setting.
-Results appear in two separate tables, each with its own filter, sort, and hide controls.
+Results appear in two separate collapsible tables, each with its own filter, sort, and hide controls.

 ## Installation